Doctor's Letter For Travelling With Medication

 Controlled drugs (Schedule 2 to 4)

 The Home Office recommends a doctor's letter for any controlled drug carried into or out of the UK.
-This includes opioids such as morphine, oxycodone, and codeine, plus benzodiazepines, methylphenidate, tramadol, and pregabalin, all listed under the Misuse of Drugs Regulations 2001.
+This includes opioids such as morphine, oxycodone, and codeine, plus benzodiazepines, methylphenidate, tramadol, and pregabalin, all classified under the Misuse of Drugs Act 1971 and regulated by the Misuse of Drugs Regulations 2001.

 Injectables and medical devices

-Insulin, anticoagulant injections, EpiPens, insulin pumps, and other injectables require a letter for airport security.
-Liquid medications over 100ml carried in hand luggage also require supporting documentation under UK aviation security rules.
+Insulin, anticoagulant injections, EpiPens, insulin pumps, and other injectables require a letter for airport security screening.
+Liquid medications over 100ml carried in hand luggage also require supporting documentation under Department for Transport aviation security rules, as published on GOV.UK.

 Large supply quantities

-Carrying more than 30 days of supply draws customs attention.
-Up to a 3-month supply of controlled drugs may be carried without a Home Office personal export licence, but a doctor's letter confirming the supply matches your treatment plan is strongly advised.
+Carrying more than 30 days of supply draws attention from UK Border Force and overseas customs.
+Up to a 3-month supply of controlled drugs may be carried without a Home Office personal export licence, but a doctor's letter confirming the supply matches your prescribed treatment plan is strongly advised.

 Restricted medications at destination

 Medications freely available in the UK may be controlled or banned abroad.
 Codeine, tramadol, certain antihistamines, and CBD products are restricted in numerous countries.
-Always check with the destination country's embassy, as a doctor's letter does not override destination country law.
+Always check with the destination country's embassy before travel, as a UK doctor's letter does not override the importing country's legislation.

 Long-term conditions on regular medication